SciCompKL/CoDiPack/documentation/TutorialA5.md

 `computeIndex` calculates from `i`, `j` and `k` the offset into the data pointer.
 The two `operator()` functions provide the implementation of the interface.

-This warpper can now be used in the algorithms of the codi::EvaluationHelper.
+This wrapper can now be used in the algorithms of the codi::EvaluationHelper.
 After creating the data manually, we create the wrapper and provide the wrapper to the eval function call:
 ~~~~{.cpp}
 double* hesData = new double[3 * xSize * xSize];